Framat/Sit-on-Chair/README.md

-Website has been made in HTML5, CSS3  JQUERY and JavaScript Menu hoovers, transitions and animations has been made in CSS3.

-Slider has been made in JavaScript.
+Website has been made in HTML5, CSS3  JQUERY and JavaScript Menu hoovers, transitions and animations has been made in CSS3.Slider has been made in JavaScript.
 Validation Form and Price Calculator has been made in  JQUERY.